truenas/documentation/content/SCALETutorials/Apps/CommunityApps/InstallNextCloudMedia.md

 3. Scroll down to or click on **Nextcloud Configuration** to show the app configuration settings.
    For a basic installation you can leave the default values in all settings except **Username** and **Password**.

    a.
-Enter the username and password created in the [Before You Begin](#before-you-begin) section or for the existing Nextcould administrator user account credentials.
+Enter the username and password created in the [Before You Begin](#before-you-begin) section or for the existing Nextcloud administrator user account credentials.
       This example uses *admin* as the user.

     {{< trueimage src="/images/SCALE/Apps/InstallNextcloudConfigUsernamePassword.png" alt="Nextcloud Configuration Username" id="Nextcloud Configuration Username" >}}